BlueSkeptical/udacity-devops-project2/README.md

 ## Demo

-If you want to see a quick demo about the project, please visit for a demo.
+If you want to see a quick demo about the project, please visit https://youtu.be/yk27-F0QQg0 for a demo on Youtube.